 A jerkbait can be used year-round.
 These lures are pulled to depth.
 Then repeated jerks are used with pauses.
 A fish tends to strike on the pause.
 These lures are very effective in spring and fall.
 When fish are more active a jerkbait appears like an easy meal.
 When fish are inactive the pause gives time for the fish to strike.

 Learn several cadences to the jerk and pause motion.
 A fast hard jerk with a shorter pause is for summer.
 Using short jerks with long pauses for cool water or tough bite conditions.
 Mastering a jerkbait is a skill many anglers pass over.
 I recommend for river fishing to learn this lure.
 It is very effective in rivers.

 As with most lures, a bright, dark, and baitfish pattern is suggested.
 Also, have a few sizes from 3-6 inches long.
 Having 7-8 jerkbaits gives an angler a lot of options.
-In addition, the lures come in floating, suspending, and sinking models.
+Also, the lures come in floating, suspending, and sinking models.

-The floating and suspending are the two best.
+Floating and suspending are the two best types of jerkbaits.
 A floating jerkbait slowly rises on the pause causing a fish to strike.
 Use this model in the summer.
-In the spring or fall go with a suspending model.
+In the spring or fall, go with a suspending model.
 When paused the lure hangs in place making it an easy target.